 When your loyalty program portrays who you are, you automatically make your customers feel like they belong to something bigger.
 And, when they feel a part of your story, they’ll be more likely to tell others about you.
 With customers being four times more likely to buy when referred by a friend, these loyal and engaged customers are incredibly valuable to the future success of your store.

 Annemarie Skin Care has used its loyalty program to create an environment customers want to engage with and tell others about.
 The brand’s ‘Honest.
 Wild.
 Beautiful.
 Tribe’ rewards members for writing reviews and referring friends.
 This transforms the brand’s existing and loyal customers into brand advocates.
 As a result, Annemarie Skin Care has generated over 1,000 reviews and has seen loyalty program members spend 140% more than non-members.

-Make the online experience engaging from start to finish
+Make the experience engaging from the outset

 All too often websites are full of distractions that make the user journey convoluted.
 This can throw your customers off and they’ll be less inclined to complete their purchase or return to your site.
 Take the time to create an enjoyable online experience that your customers have fun engaging with.
 One study even showed that a well-designed user experience could boost conversion rates up to 400%.